Table of Contents

-How Emotional Artificial Intelligence Can Improve Education
+- How to Use Emotion Artificial Intelligence in Education

 Although there are efforts dedicated to it, emotion recognition is not quite as mainstream as some other applications of Artificial Intelligence.
 But this may soon change.
 While still treated as a niche application, the ability to accurately recognize human emotions has tremendous implications in all aspects of human-AI interaction, and, as you'll see, can even help humans better perform their jobs.